 Why was the experiment done - what was the hypothesis being tested?
-How the experiment was done.
+How was the experiment done?
 Examine the data.
 Consider the author's conclusion and decide if the conclusions are valid.
-Decide if proper experimental controls were included - if not, the results may not be reliable.
+Decide if proper experimental controls were included - if not, the results may not be meaningful.
 Consider any caveats or concerns raised by the authors about their data.
 Think about alternative conclusions or explanations for the data - maybe the authors are wrong!